MachyTech/machytech-core/README.md

+# NO MAIN program only samples (needs more testing & debugging)
 # CX Laser Projector

 core module used on the laserprojector of MachyTech.
 Superfast C++ API for rendering scenes in front of an autonomous robot.